-Note: An arrow (>) found in the text signifies change in content.
+Note: An arrow (\) found in the text and in the index signifies change in content.

 Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
 Refer to this manual.
 For assistance or additional information, consult a qualified installer, service agency or the gas supplier.